Grevin Wax Museum

 Practical information

 To enter this unusual museum, whether you are an adult or a child, you will be asked for a ticket at the entrance as in most cultural sites.
-You will have to pay an amount of 24.50€ for adults over 16 years old.
-Children from 5 to 15 years old will benefit from a reduced rate of 18,50€.
-For children under 5 years old, admission is free.
+You can choose between dated and undated tickets.
+For undated tickets, the price is €28 for adults 19+ and €19.80 for children aged 5 to 18.
+Admission is free for children under 5.

 Please note that there are preferential rates for seniors, students, disabled people and jobseekers.
-You will also find family offers from 76€ for 4 people.
+You will also find family offers from 64€ for 4 people.
 These prices may vary according to the season.
 You can book your tickets online or at the entrance of the museum.

 The museum is located at number 10 Boulevard Montmartre, you can get there by public transport using lines 8 or 9 of the metro (stop: Grands Boulevards or Bourse) or the bus (lines 20, 39, 48, 67, 74 and 85).
 If you come by car, you will easily find a parking lot on Boulevard Montmartre or at the corner of Rue Drouot.
 The museum is open from 10 am to 6 pm and on weekends and public holidays from 9.30 am to 7 pm.